TRUE TO THE BREW™

 A craft brew’s first opportunity to disappoint comes in the transport process from source to tap.
 The brew master’s serene balance of taste, mouthfeel and aromatic bliss gets challenged the moment the delivery driver chucks the keg in the back of a truck and drives 10 miles over potholed roads in seasonal temperatures.

 Growler USA understands the importance of proper post-transport conditioning.
-Before a keg is tapped, we require a full 72 hours of cooler acclimation.
+Before a keg is tapped, we require proper cooler acclimation.
 Once acclimated, each beverage is sampled for quality (again, it’s possible our jobs are better than yours) to ensure excellence prior to being released for your consumption.

 Keg Handling System